patrickbucher/learning-clojure/getting-clojure.md

     > (first [])
     nil

-`rest` returns all the elements of a vector but the first as a _sequence_:
+`rest` returns all but the first elements of a vector as a _sequence_:

     > (rest [1 2 3 4])
     > (rest [1])